 - a.
-Funded or supported by a center or cooperative group that is funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the Agency for Healthcare Research and Quality, the Centers for Medicare and Medicaid Services, the United States Department of Energy, the United States Department of Defense or the United States Department of Veterans Affairs - b.
+Funded or supported by a center or cooperative group that is funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the Agency for Healthcare Research and Quality, the Centers for Medicare and Medicaid Services, the United States Department of Energy, the United States Department of Veterans Affairs - b.
 Conducted as an investigational new drug application, an investigational device exemption or a biologics license application to the United States Food and Drug Administration - c.
 Exempt by federal law from the requirement to submit an investigational new drug application to the United States Food and Drug Administration